Freedom Makers: Bringing Freedom of Employment to Military Spouses

 In less than a minute, describe Freedom Makers.

 “So, we are comprised of military spouses that are helping business owners support their businesses remotely, by providing meaningful, flexible work for the military spouses.
 We do that by nurturing our Freedom Makers, giving them training opportunities, and at the same time, coming alongside these small businesses, and partnering with them.
 Because their success becomes our success.
 That’s important to us.”

 “Another thing I wanted to mention, is that we have a lot of veteran-owned businesses that we support.
 Everybody loves our mission.”

 Indeed.
 What’s not to love?
 A company, founded by a veteran, that employs military spouses and veterans, who help clients around the world, many of whom are veteran-owned businesses.
 That’s my kind of company.

-For more information about this amazing opportunity, contact Freedom Makers using firstname.lastname@example.org.
+For more information about this amazing opportunity, visit their website or contact Freedom Makers using firstname.lastname@example.org.

 Join a growing company that focuses more on employment opportunities for military spouses in Virtual Assistance than most other companies out there.

 - Virtual Job Fairs for Transitioning Military, Veterans, and Military Spouses